ivokostovski/elevator-exercise/README.md

 - It takes 10 seconds for an elevator car to move from one floor to the next
 - When a car stops on a floor, it takes 10 seconds for passengers to enter / leave and then the car is ready to move again

 Write a program that generates random calls for the elevator on floors throughout the building.
 The elevator cars will move to pick up passengers and debark them.
 The algorithm can be simple and naive, but in general, an "up" elevator should keep going up until it has no more passengers and the same for a "down" elevator - an elevator shouldn't yo-yo up and down between floors while still containing passengers.
 A demonstrated optimized algorithm is extra credit, but not necessary.
-The program should indicate the relative position of the elevator cars (car 1 is on floor 3, car 2 is on floor 10) and user actions ("down" request on floor 4 received, "up" request on floor 7 received); this can be as simple as console logging - more complicated UI is extra credit.
+The program should indicate the relative position of the elevator cars (car 1 is on floor 3, car 2 is on floor 10) and user actions ("down" request on floor 4 received, "up" request on floor 7 received).

-No one expects this to be "production ready".
-It's a simple programming exercise.
-Don't get complicated or worry about on-offs / special cases.
-However, do treat this as "production code" and not a one-time script; assume it is code that will be reviewed, must be maintained, will be augmented later, etc. Give us an idea of what your code will be like when submitted on an actual real-world project.
-We're not looking for 'clever' code or a full application, but rather an example of your coding style.
-Clean code, appropriate comments and adequate test coverage are appreciated.

-C# and TypeScript are used extensively on our projects, but feel free to use whatever programming language you prefer.

 ## My Solution